Mazurka for Two Dead Men

 Fiction by Camilo José Cela

-Translated by Patricia Haugaard
+Translated from the Spanish by Patricia Haugaard

 A beautiful, brutal novel about the Spanish Civil War, Mazurka for Two Dead Men is the culmination of Camilo José Cela’s literary art.
 At the beginning of the war in 1936, Lionheart Gamuzo is savagely murdered.
 In 1939, as the war ends, his brother avenges his death.
 For both deaths, the blind accordion player plays the same mazurka.
 Set in backward rural Galicia, Cela’s novel portrays a reign of fools, and works like contrapuntal music, its themes calling and responding, alternately visceral, melancholy, funny, lyrical, and coarse.